sondreus/QuickReg/README.md

 Easy OLS with options in R
 ==========================

-The QuickReg package and associated function provides an easy interface for linear regression in R. This includes the option to request robust and clustered standard errors, automatic labeling, and an easy way to specify multiple regression specifications simulatenously, and a compact html or latex output (relying on the widely used "stargazer" package).
+The QuickReg package and associated function provides an easy interface for linear regression in R. This includes the option to request robust and clustered standard errors (equivalent to STATA's ", robust" option), automatic labeling, an easy way to specify multiple regression specifications simultaneously, and a compact html or latex output (relying on the widely used "stargazer" package).

-It also includes several functionalities to speed up computation, including a special implementation of the method of alternating projections that may reduce calculation time by more than 50 percent for analysis with a large number of fixed effects, and whose performance gain is increasing in the number of specifications passed to the function simultaneously.
+QuickReg also includes a new method to speed up OLS computation.
+In particular, it offers the option to implement a fixed effect demeaning procedure which demeans a set of covariates and then shares this across multiple regression specifications.
+In tests (reported below), this reduces calculation time by more than 60 percent for analysis with a large number of fixed effects compared to base R. This relative performance gain is increasing in the number of specifications passed to the function simultaneously.

-Written by Sondre U. Solstad (<ssolstad@princeton.edu>)
+Written by Sondre U. Solstad, Princeton University (<ssolstad@princeton.edu>).
+Send me an email if you find this package useful or want to suggest an improvement or feature.

 Installation instructions: